yaseenkady/tree.pro/8_nervous_system/wilms_tumor.md

 # >

-Firm mass

-Smooth mass

-Unilateral mass
+Firm, smooth, and unilateral mass in abdomen